As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 First of all, let’s consider the use cases for a 40 litre backpack so that we can better evaluate them:

+- Travel to Warm Climates: I’d recommend a 40L backpack as the optimum size for taking with you to moderate and warm climates where you need fewer layers of clothing.
 Most 40L travel backpacks will fit as hand luggage with airlines across the world and should have enough space for about 1-2 weeks of clothes for a typical backpacker.

 Even with a laptop I manage to fit everything I need in to a 40L.
 However, if you’re carrying additional gear such as camping equipment or sports wear then you’ll probably want a larger size.